 How have Immigration Laws changed in the US in recent history?
 And, why have they changed?

-What affects does brain cancer have on the human brain?
+What impact does brain cancer have on the human brain?

-How does taking dance effect disadvantaged students cultural identify?
+How does taking dance impact disadvantaged students cultural identify?

 Will cryonics work in the future?